 Macroecological metrics: Network structure and steady state

-Across the Hawaiian archipelago, nestedness appears to decrease generally with site age, though is highest on the geologically youngest volcano, Kilauea.
+Across the Hawaiian archipelago, nestedness appears to decrease generally with site age, and is highest on the geologically youngest volcano, Kilauea.
 The high nestedness on Kilauea, is likely a result of new species arriving by immigration that have a high probability to eat or be eaten by the generalist species already present at the site (Bascompte & Jordano, 2007).
 However, despite the high nestedness on Kilauea, we do not find Kilauea to conform to the statistical steady state predication of METE.
 The observed deviations from METE at Kilauea appear to be largely driven by a surplus of singleton links (Fig. 3), which may reflect a state of “incomplete” assembly, possibly by lower species richness of the plant and herbivore biotas.
 Conversely, at Kohala, at intermediate age (150 ky), observations are not significantly different from predictions from METE.
 We contend that the model fits well because the site has had sufficient time to undergo ecological succession and thus arrive at a statistical steady state but is still too young to be affected by ecological specialization and rapid in situ diversification associated with host plants.

 Interestingly, the observations of communities on older Maui and Kauai sites show strong deviations from expectations of METE (Fig. 4).
 METE is agnostic about what mechanisms are determining the values of the state variables that lead to its macroecological predictions (Harte, 2011).
 Indeed, the use of maximum entropy in ecology is inspired by its application to physical systems, in which change through time is simple (citation?).
 It does not account for the evolutionary history of biological systems, which are potentially very different due to the complex change through time produced by speciation, extinction and adaption to novel ecosystems.
 Thus, deviations from theory need to be interpreted in the context of the study design.
 We hypothesize that the influence of evolutionary assembly on these biotas is what drives them away from and ecological statistical steady state.
 One possible explanation for the strong deviations from expectations of METE, compared with observations at our intermediate-aged site (Kohala), is that while the ages of Maui and Kauai are sufficient for evolutionary assembly driven by specialization and diversification on host plants, the older island age of these islands may have led to range contractions and possibly extinction of plant species on the oldest island of Kauai (Whittaker et al 2008).
 METE is currently being extended to incorporate speciation and migration, which will allow testing of these ideas more directly in the future.